gansm/finalcut/doc/signals-and-callbacks.md

 {...}
 ```

-5. For calling a std::bind call wrapper to a specific instance:
+5. To call a std::bind wrapper on a specific instance:

 ```cpp
 template< typename Object